-Also know as the “Blackback”, its most widely accepted name is “Winter Flounder” – so named for their migration to inshore shoals during the winter months were the coastal waters tend to be warmer than the deeper open ocean.
+Also known as the “Blackback”, its most widely accepted name is “Winter Flounder” – so named for their migration to inshore shoals during the winter months where the coastal waters tend to be warmer than the deeper open ocean.
 New England Fisherman refer to them as “Blackbacks” and “Winter Flounder” when they are landed under 3 lbs and “Lemon Soles” when over 3 lbs (Browne Trading makes no distinction!)

 Thicker bodied than most flounders found in the Gulf of Maine, Lemon Sole is oval in shape and generally reddish brown in color.
 They are the most commercially sought flounders caught outside of the Fluke (Summer Flounder).
 They are particularly popular due to their thicker, meatier fillets that are second only to those of the larger Halibut.

-Cooked, their fillets are nonetheless delicate and flaky, but it holds up well to many types of preparations, including the fry pan, the grill, the steamer or the oven.
+Cooked, their fillets are nonetheless delicate and flaky, but it holds up well to many types of preparations, including the frying pan, the grill, the steamer or the oven.
 Dab fillets are commonly served poached or broiled with liquid, although strong sauces can overpower its sweet and delicate flavor.

 Catch Region: Gulf of Maine